firasd/vibesbench/README.md

 However, the actual prompt-response pairs are not in evidence for third parties to examine.
 Any evaluation that does not preserve this data is not merely incomplete; it is methodologically unsound.

+What is the ecological validity of model-generated prompts for &lsquo;delusion&rsquo;?
+Is the evaluation based on Hollywood tropes about poetic pattern matching?

 Is it even coherent to judge a behavior as subtle as ‘sycophancy’ mechanistically, without qualia?
 How well do synthetic judges distinguish ‘great point’ as a phatic expression enabling joint attention, as opposed to a failure of ‘alignment’?

 Vibesbench takes a step back from this hall of mirrors.